Trump Sues in 3 States, Laying Ground for Contesting Outcome

 “There is transparency in this process.
 The counting has been going on.
 There are observers observing this counting, and the counting will continue,” he said.

 The Georgia lawsuit filed in Chatham County essentially asks a judge to ensure the state laws are being followed on absentee ballots.
-Campaign officials said they were considering peppering a dozen other counties around the state with similar suits.
+Campaign officials said they were considering peppering a dozen other counties around the state with similar claims around absentee ballots.

 Trump, addressing supporters at the White House early Wednesday, talked about taking the undecided race to the Supreme Court.
-Though it was unclear what he meant, his comments evoked a reprise of the court’s intervention in the 2000 presidential election, which ended with a decision effectively handing the presidency to George W. Bush.
+Though it was unclear what he meant, his comments evoked a reprise of the court’s intervention in the 2000 presidential election that ended with a decision effectively handing the presidency to George W. Bush.

 To some election law experts, calling for the Supreme Court to intervene now seemed premature, if not rash.